1907 Glamorgan County Council election: Pentre

 E.T.
 Davies, auctioneer, had been elected at a by-election following Elias Henry Davies's appointment as alderman in 1902.
 He was now returned unopposed.

 Penydarren

 Pontardawe

-Having defeated the Liberal candidate by won vote only in 1904, the sitting member, Frank Gilbertson was now opposed by a Labour candidate, Johnny James, check weigher at Cwmgors Colliery.
+Having defeated the Liberal candidate by 1 vote only in 1904, the sitting member, Frank Gilbertson was now opposed by a Labour candidate, Johnny James, check weigher at Cwmgors Colliery.
 James fared less well than his predecessor, however, in seeking to oust Gilbertson.